 Think about your background: What’s behind you when you join an online meeting?
 You want to consider what a candidate will be staring at when they look at you to make sure there’s nothing distracting that might be catching their attention, like a messy closet.
 You also don’t want to have a plain white wall behind you if you can avoid it.
 Try to find a background that’s warm or has some personality to it to better set the stage for the interview.
 Also, avoid fake virtual backgrounds if you can.
 They’ll do in a pinch but the resolution can be problematic and it’s always nicer to see a person’s real environment when possible.

-Where's your camera?: Think about where your camera is located on your laptop and where your candidate will see you staring.
+Where’s your camera?: Think about your video quality and where your camera is located on your laptop.
 Some laptops have lower webcams, for example, which you might want to offset by raising the computer on a box for the interview.
-It's a good idea to open your camera before your candidate arrives to make sure everything is in working order, your lighting is good, and your camera is in the right place.
+It’s a good idea to open your camera before your candidate arrives to make sure everything is in working order, your lighting is good, and your camera is in the right place.
 Also double-check your video is clear.
-If it's fuzzy, you probably need to clean your webcam quickly.
-And lastly, once the interview starts, think about where you're looking.
-We tend to stare at the screen to see the other person but looking at the webcam is actually making "eye contact" in a remote world.
+If it’s fuzzy, you probably need to clean your webcam quickly.
+And lastly, once the interview starts, think about where you’re looking.
+We tend to stare at the screen to see the other person but looking at the webcam is actually making “eye contact” in a remote world.

 Be ready for the unexpected